andry-tino/b-industrialprotocols/automotive/intro.md

 Given the simplicity (compared to the other domains) of these systems, no hard real time functionality has to be featured, thus networks here tend to be cheaper and simpler like [LIN](lin.md).
 From a traffic point of view, **low bandwidth** is usually required.

 **CAN integration** In this domain we really find a lot of systems.
 Given this condition and the fact that many different components communicate with each other, a high level of connectivity is required.
 To avoid increasing the cost, these systems are connected with each other by means of a hierarchical structure whose backbone is supported by [CAN](../can/intro.md).
+See [LIN](lin.md).

 ### Telematics
 Because of the rapid spread of luxury systems in cars, Wireless and multimedia systems are now fully integrated in such environments.